a22057916w/Data-Structure/advanced/README.md

 <br>

 First, C++ distinguishes definitions from declarations.
-Declarations more or less tell the compiler that something exists.
-On the other hand, Definitions give all the details, take a function, for example, a declaration goes like:
+Declarations more or less tell the compiler that **something exists**.
+On the other hand, Definitions give all the **details**, take a function, for example, a declaration goes like:
 `int foo(string const& str);`
 All we need to know is the return type, parameters, and function name.
 We know there is a function called foo that existed, but not for detail.
 As for definition,